 Life is full of many curiosities, and it is quite curious in itself that this instrument is making a comeback into the mainstream musical consciousness.
 A lot of people have recently been asking “What instrument is making that sound?
 It’s a what?
 How do you spell it?
 Didn’t that Zelda guy play one of those?”

 We’re going to explore all of these questions below and much more, but before we start, I feel obliged to mention for the 10,000th time that Zelda’s the girl!
-Link is the guy and yes he played the ocarina… Now that that’s out of the way…
+Link is the guy and yes he played "one of those"… Now that that’s out of the way…

 There are very few groups of people alive today that could answer this question for you.
 They consist mainly of music majors, fantasy lovers, and really young people playing the newest iterations of the Legend of Zelda video games.
 But even they will gloss over the details.
 That’s okay because this is just the start of the "oc" revolution and we’re all learning together.